sckott/recology/_posts/2012-10-08-rgbif-newfxns.md

 - macroecology
 ---

-[UPDATE]: In response to Jarrett's query I laid out a separate use case in which you may want to query by higher taxonomic rankings than species.
+UPDATE: In response to Jarrett's query I laid out a separate use case in which you may want to query by higher taxonomic rankings than species.
 See below

 *****